Samridhii1212/Neumorphism-Login-page/README.md

-# Neumorphism-Login-page
+# Neumorphism-Login/Register-page
-a newmorphism login/register page with small text animation using html &amp; css.
+a neumorphism login/register page with small text animation using html & css.